AlwaysEditing.com

 What is Customer Success?

-Born from the embers in your company's Sales Team and Customer Team, Customer Success is the Golden Spike that joins customers to the fullest possible scale of product usage.
+Customer Success is the Golden Spike that joins customers to their fullest possible state & scale of product usage.

-It is a strategic function that ensures customers achieve their desired outcomes using a company's products or services.
+Today, CS is a well-employed strategic function.
 It is a proactive, relationship-focused method that involves helping customers effectively adopt and onboard workflows to solve their specific needs.
 CS drives value, improves retention, and creates upsell opportunities.
+In short, it helps both parties achieve their expectations.

 A well-organized Customer Success presence in your company offers: